jsaparco-ueno/jsu-dueling-api/readme.md

 - I missed some Character validators that I should add: Health not zero, attack modifier non-negative, speed modifier non-negative
 - we will want to test those validators
 - also, don't forget to remove unused references
+- I tightened up the battle loop.
+The challenge is how to avoid repeating code while keeping the ability to break the loop early since submethods can't break a caller's loop
+- So I simplified the logging to make things easier to read and work with

 #### 2024-07-19
 - Services should be a singleton that is added at startup.